FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 Choose a Blockchain to understand concepts and apply them, like deciding to use Node.js to build some API.

-I suggest to choose Ethereum for many reasons, the main one is that there is more material about it online.
+I suggest choosing Ethereum for many reasons, the main one is that there is more material about it online.

 ![24 Blockchains](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9bbqoqs2a3mg7p2gqpuh.jpg)